25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_MVC.md

 - Promotes separation of concerns across multiple application layers

-The MVC design pattern helps to enforce separation of concerns to help you avoid mixing presentation logic, business logic, and data access logic together.
+The MVC design pattern helps to enforce separation of concerns to help you avoid mixing presentation logic, business logic, and data access logic together

 - Model: classes (objects)
   - All business logic